 I cannot explain how much I have benefitted from interacting with other writers on social media.

 Join Facebook groups for writers.
-These are resourceful places that writers share tips, trends and even motivation to keep you going.
+These are resourceful places that writers share tips, trends, updates and even motivation to keep you going.

 The quest for knowledge is an on-going process.
 Online writing and digital marketing are dynamic.
 To continually get good income from writing, you should make it your practice to learn daily.